 Here are a few tips to help prevent catching or spreading a cold, the flu, pertussis or a stomach virus:

-- WASH your hands with WARM & SOAPY water frequently.
+- WASH your hands with WARM & SOAPY water thoroughly and frequently.

 - Use hand sanitizer (60 to 90% alcohol based) when you do not have access to wash your hands.